-Savour something seasonal and refreshing as it slide down your throat.
+Savour something seasonal and refreshing as it slides down your throat.
+And, gulp.

 Shelled Dry Broad Bean Curry flavoured with curry leaves, mustard and cumin seeds, fresh ginger and lime juice.